cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 The success of this communication utopia was achieved without much concern for ensuring authentication, integrity, and confidentiality of exchanges.

-In 2015, less than 30% of websites used encryption.
+In 2015, only [~40%](https://transparencyreport.google.com/https/overview) of websites used encryption.
 The consequences of this negligence in addressing security risks were confirmed by Edward Snowden’s revelations in 2013: our data was exposed to anyone who wanted and could intercept and collect it.

 ## Let's Encrypt is coming